tianwei-zhang/422parks.com/_posts/2018-11-18-3-Days-Travel-Guide-for-Tokyo.md

 ##  Day 3 (Shinjuku Gyoen National Garden, Shibuya, Akihabara)
 For Day 3, I started the morning by going to Shinjuku Gyoen National Garden which was a residence of Lord Naito.
 {% include figure image_path="/assets/img/japan/tokyo/Shinjuku Gyo-en.webp"%}
 Then, start walking your way to Shibuya.
-Along the way, you will encounter Takeshita Street, a pedestrain shopping street lined with fashion boutiques, cafes, and resturations.
+Along the way, you will encounter Takeshita Street, a pedestrian shopping street lined with fashion boutiques, cafes, and restaurants.
 The famous Dominique Ansel's bakery is just nearby.
 {% include gallery id="gallery2" layout="half"%}
 I ended the night at Akihabara, the center of Japan's anime and manga culture.
-Whether you are looking for cute office supplies, mangas, or mecha models, you can find them at Akihabara.
+Whether you are looking for cute office supplies, manga, or mecha models, you can find them at Akihabara.

 # The End
 There are so much more to explore in Tokyo.
-The little alleys, the ramen shops, or the Michelin Star resturants all beg me to return.
+The little alleys, the ramen shops, or the Michelin Star restaurants all beg me to return.
 And I am sure I will.
 Hopefully you will too.